International Travel and COVID-19

 - a warning triangle

-Snow tires are required and snow chains must be carried in the car between November 15 and March 31.
+- snow tires and snow chains between November 15 and March 31

 Drinking and driving